ocheforce/research-in-plain-english/README.md

 For decades, the field revolved around a deceptively simple idea:
 remove amyloid, stop the disease.

 The logic was clean.
 Amyloid plaques were visible in post-mortem brains, genetically linked to rare inherited forms of Alzheimer’s, and relatively easy to measure.
-They became the field’s organizing principle — shaping experiments, drug development, and clinical trials.
+They became the field’s organizing principle, shaping experiments, drug development, and clinical trials.

 But as trial results accumulated, something uncomfortable emerged.

 Patients continued to lose memory even when amyloid was reduced.
 Cognition declined even when plaques disappeared.

-The disease was progressing — quietly, through routes that amyloid alone could not explain.
+The disease was progressing quietly, through routes that amyloid alone could not explain.

-This forced a reframing: amyloid may not be the *engine* of Alzheimer’s disease, but rather its earliest visible footprint.
+This forced a reframing: amyloid may not be the engine of Alzheimer’s disease, but rather its earliest visible footprint.

 ---